Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 These methods return the `any` type.

-The `any` type, unfortunately doesn't mean, "this _could_ be anything".
+The `any` type doesn't mean "this _could_ be anything".

 It means "this _is_ anything".

-Something that's the `any` type will match anything.
+Something that's `any` will match anything.

-Dog2 and Dog3 were created with `Object.create` which returns something of the `any` type.
+Dog2 and Dog3 were created with `Object.create`.

-We can pass them to a function that takes a Cat because they are not Dogs, they are "anything".
+They are `any` typed.

+---

-If you have a function which returns something that could be anything...
+If you have a function which returns something that _could_ be anything...

-for the love of all that is holy, use `unknown` type instead.
+I am begging you, use the `unknown` type instead.

-Don't worry though we can cast them to Dog's with `as`
+Don't worry though, we can cast our dogs to Dog types with `as`

 ## As is ass